-- Recognizing the loving thing to do. - Actually doing it.
+- > Recognizing the loving thing to do. - > Actually doing it.

 But knowing the loving thing to do isn't always easy.
-When it comes to transracial adoption, some passionately assert that the loving thing to do for a child is to give him or her a family regardless of that family's race.
-Others are equally as adamant that the most loving thing is to see a child raised by a parent or parents of the same race, who can best prepare that child for the realities he or she will encounter in our world.
+When it comes to transracial placement, some people would passionately assert that the loving thing to do for a child is to give them a family regardless of that family's race.
+Others are equally adamant that the most loving thing is to see a child raised by a parent or parents of the same race who can best prepare that child for the realities he or she will encounter in our world.

-Many people feel pretty strongly about one of those positions.
+Many people feel strongly about one of those positions.
 But what if there is another point of view that's worth considering?